grame-cncm/faustdoc/src/manual/faq.md

 ### CPU footprint

-Since the generated code computes the sample in a *finite number* of operations, the CPU use as an upper bound which is a very helpful property swhen deploying a program in a real-time audio context.
+Since the generated code computes the sample in a *finite number* of operations, the CPU use has an upper bound which is a very helpful property when deploying a program in a real-time audio context.
 Read the [Does select2 behaves as a standard C/C++ like if ?](#does-select2-behaves-as-a-standard-cc-like-if) for some subtle issues concerning the `select2` primitive.

 ## Pattern matching and lists